ravi-anand04/Movie-Deck/README.md

 **Features**

-Search for movies by title
+1. Search for movies by title.
-Has a dedicated section for favorite movies
+2. Has a dedicated section for favorite movies.

 **Technologies Used**